kartonfarkas/api_docs/source/suite/customers/create_admin.rst

    * - 400
      - 8006
      - Too weak password
-     - The password should be at least 8 character long, and should contain both letters and numbers.
+     - The password should be at least 8 character long and should contain both letters and numbers.
    * - 500
      - 1003
      - Database connection error